jpweber/jpweber.io/content/blog/monitoring-external-etcd-cluster-with-prometheus-operator.md

 ## Service Monitor

 In order for the prometheus operator to easily discover and start monitoring your etcd cluster, a Service Monitor needs to be created.
-A Service Monitor is a resource defined by the operator that describes how to  find a specified service to scrape, in this case our etcd service.
+A Service Monitor is a resource defined by the operator that describes how to  find a specified service to scrape, our etcd service for example.
 It also defines things such as how often to scrape, what port to connect to and additionally in this case a configuration for how to establish TLS connections.
 The paths for the CA, client cert and key are the paths will will mount this files to inside the container.
 We will be generating these files and creating Kubernetes Secrets for them in the next steps.

 ``` yaml